amirgamil/Python-Interview-Tricks/README.md

   adjList[course].append(preq)

 ```
-Notice how I don't have to check if a course in the adjancey list, I can just append it because defaultdict handles values that haven't been defined
+Notice how I don't have to check if a course in the adjacency list, I can just append it because defaultdict handles values that haven't been defined

 2. sliding window problems where you keep track of character:frequency
 Imagine you're trying to count the number of characters that belong to certain ones